Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 * stabilizing and extending an existing globally used infrastructure system
 * inheriting a research-ready and partnership-ready technical base
-* making preservation, stewardship, and future grants more credible
+* making preservation, maintenance, and future grants more credible

 This reduces startup cost and increases: